-- Configure the SupportedActions attribute for the CVMVolDg resource. - Add the following keys to the list: import, deport, vxdctlenable. - 3 Use the following commands to add the entry points to the CVMVolDg resource:
+- Configure the SupportedActions attribute for the CVMVoIDg resource. - Add the following keys to the list: import, deport, and vxdctlenable. - 3 Run the following commands sequentially to add the entry points to the CVMVoIDg resource:

 '''

 haconf -makerw

-hatype -modify CVMVolDg SupportedActions
+hatype -modify CVMVolDg SupportedActions import deport

-import deport vxdctlenable
+vxdctlenable

 haconf -dump -makero

 '''

-Note that SupportedActions is a resource type attribute and defines a list of action tokens for the resource.
+Note that SupportedActions is a resource type attribute, and it defines a list of action tokens for the resource.